 Some of London’s most famous and visited attractions are located in the borough such as the Royal Albert Hall, Natural History Museum, Victoria and Albert Museum and, of course, Harrods.
 Shopping is central to living in Kensington and Chelsea with access to some of the world’s most exclusive brands.

-Knightsbridge, Sloane Square and the renowned Kings Road offer residents an abundance of outlets in which to delve into retail therapy.
-For those who prefer fine dining and exclusive eateries, the district offers a wide range of options to excite the taste buds of the most discerning connoisseur.
+Knightsbridge, Sloane Square, and the renowned Kings Road offer residents an abundance of outlets within which to delve into retail therapy.
+For those preferring fine dining and exclusive eateries, the district offers a wide range of options to excite the taste buds of the most discerning connoisseur.

-The excellent transport links in Kensington and Chelsea allow fast connections to London’s City and West End and attract some of London’s most successful business people.
-The borough offers access to the District, Circle, Central and Piccadilly Lines as well as other transport routes to all areas of London.
+The excellent transport links in Kensington & Chelsea allow fast connections to London’s City and West End and attract some of London’s most successful business people.
+The borough offers access to the District, Circle, Central, and Piccadilly Lines, as well as other transport routes to all areas of London.
 Residents benefit from proximity to a range of highly-rated schools, making the area a desirable destination to raise a young family.

-The area houses some more bohemian pockets which are popular with families, young professionals and students.
+The area comprises some more bohemian pockets which are popular with families, young professionals, and students.
 The Parisien quarter of South Kensington offers a French take on London living, and is popular with many French expatriates and their families.

-What can you buy in Kensington and Chelsea?
+What you can buy in Kensington & Chelsea

-For those seeking something a little less extravagant, Kensington and Chelsea has some highly desirable pockets such as The Boltons or Cottemore Gardens, without the hustle and bustle of daily life, but retaining the elegance that a Kensington and Chelsea resident has come to expect.
+For those seeking something a little less extravagant, Kensington & Chelsea has some highly desirable pockets such as The Boltons or Cottemore Gardens, without the hustle and bustle of daily life, but retaining the elegance that a Kensington & Chelsea resident has come to expect.
 These areas provide period townhouses that facilitate family living in the heart of London.